-Minneapolis College has counselors available in its Counseling Department, located at T-2200.Mental health professionals are also available in the Student Health Clinic, located in room H.3400.
+Minneapolis College has counselors available in its Counseling and Advising Department.
+Counseling and Advising are located in T.2300.
+Mental health professionals are also available in the Student Health Clinic located in room H.3400.
 Minneapolis College will provide written notification to the survivor regarding counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services available on campus and in the greater Minneapolis area.

 In order to reduce contact between you and the alleged assailant, the College will, upon your request, attempt to provide a change in classes and/or working situations if the accommodation is reasonably available.
 Other protective measures are also available.
-These requests can be made to Bryce Gloppen, the Sr. Student Complaint and Conduct Officer at Bryce.Gloppen@minneapolis.edu or 612-659-6729.
+These requests can be made to Becky Nordin, the Dean of Students at Becky.Nordin@minneapolis.edu or 612-659-6712.
 Minneapolis College will provide survivors with written notification regarding the availability of and how to request these accommodations including options and resources for changes to transportation and living situations.

 Any accommodations or protective orders afforded to you will be maintained as confidential to the extent that maintaining such confidentiality will not impair the ability of the College to provide the accommodations or protective measures.